vinceau/project-clippi/README.md

 ## Usage

 To make combo videos using the Project Clippi, check out [this guide](https://medium.com/@vinceau/how-to-make-combo-videos-using-project-clippi-6bf2758f546e) on using the Replay Processor.

+To turn SLP files into video using the Project Clippi, check out [this guide](https://vinceau.medium.com/how-to-turn-slp-files-into-video-using-obs-and-project-clippi-23fe0598de29) on using the Playback Queue.

 To take advantage of real-time game events you will need to connect Project Clippi to a console source using the [Slippi Desktop App](https://slippi.gg/downloads) as a relay.
 Check out [this guide](docs/connect_to_relay/README.md) for connecting to a relay.